 There is no clear consensus regarding the exact best intervals for steak’s doneness, especially because USDA recommends a bit higher values for different stages such as medium-rare, medium, or well-done.
 One could find different opinions regarding the internal temperatures that confirm for the desired doneness.

-Knowing these aspects, we’ve combined the pieces of advice from the video within this article as well as other sources of information and we’ve accepted a possible additional 5-10 degrees margin within the USDA recommendation context.
+Knowing these aspects, we’ve combined the pieces of advice from the video connected to this article as well as other sources of information.
+Aa a consequence, we’ve accepted a possible additional 5-10 degrees margin within the USDA recommendation context.

 In other words, the bellow interval values could be considered reasonable for checking the desired stage of doneness in the first phase.
 But the possibility to reconsider these by adding a margin of 5-10 degrees in Fahrenheit is still plausible, to meet the USDA’s recommendation.
 For example, on a medium-rare steak, we would have instead of 130-135 degrees F, 140-145 degrees F with the margin added.